TendaiShoko/Health_Risk_Assesment/README.md

 - World Health Organization (WHO)
 - South African HIV Clinicians Society

----

-## Contact and Feedback

-For questions about this implementation or suggestions for enhancement, please provide feedback through the assessment review process.

----

 **Thank you for reviewing this submission.
 I look forward to discussing the system in detail during the interview.**

----

 *Developed as part of the Healthcare AI Assessment*
 *November 2025*